 Blackened Shrimp Taco Bowls with Mango Salsa

 Simple, healthy, and loaded with flavor.
-These blackened shrimp tacos bowls with mango salsa are exactly what you need this Summer.
-Easy to assemble, these bowls are perfect for busy nights at home.
+These blackened shrimp tacos bowls with mango salsa are the tastiest summertime recipe.
+Easy to assemble, this taco bowl recipe is perfect for busy weeknights at home.

-So, pour your favorite wine, pull up a seat on your patio, and enjoy a beautiful al fresco meal.
-However, no matter where you enjoy these bowls, your entire family will be satisfied.
+So, pour your favorite wine, pull up a seat, and enjoy a beautiful al fresco meal.
+However, no matter where you enjoy these taco bowls, your entire family will be satisfied.
 With so many topping options, everyone is guaranteed to build a bowl they love.

-For this recipe, I made a homemade mango and strawberry salsa.
-Its light, healthy, and dangerously addicting.
+For this taco bowl recipe, I made a homemade mango and strawberry salsa.
+It’s light, healthy, and dangerously addicting.
 Be sure to remove the seeds and core from the cucumber before dicing.
 Simply use a spoon and drag it down the center of the cucumber, the inside contents will come out very easily.
 This technique will help prevent the salsa from getting soggy.

 For the blackened shrimp, I used my homemade blackening spice.
 It’s very easy to pull together and is the perfect balance of spice and seasoning.
 You can add this blackening spice to just about anything.
 Chicken, salmon, or even jackfruit would all taste great.
 When preparing the shrimp, be sure to devein and peel them first.
 I used one pound of frozen raw jumbo shrimp from Kroger.
-So, I let them thaw, and removed the shell.
+Let them thaw and remove the shell.
 They already came deveined which was nice.

 As far as toppings go, the sky is the limit.
 I used shredded red cabbage tossed with a pinch of salt and lemon, sliced avocado, charred corn kernels, lime wedges and chopped fresh cilantro.
 However, you can use any toppings you like.
 Halved cherry tomatoes, salsa, sauteed onions or bell peppers would all taste great too!
 It’s whatever you like, which is why this recipe is so great.
 Once you have the core protein blackened and ready, you can go in any direction.

-Any leftovers can be added to a salad the next day or tucked inside of a wrap.
-However, these blackened shrimp taco bowls are so good, I doubt you’ll have an leftovers!
+Store any leftovers in an airtight container in the refrigerator for three to four days.
+Leftover shrimp can be added to a salad the next day or tucked inside of a wrap.
+However, these blackened shrimp taco bowls are so good, I doubt you’ll have any leftovers!